emmajsadams/ts-database/README.md

 # Connect to in memory database

-Execute `npm run connect-in-memory` in the project directory to start the REPL environment necessary to replicate the TechAssignment.pdf examples.
+Execute `npm run connect-in-memory` in the project directory to start the REPL environment to run database operations.
 Please note as mentioned in #Decisions my program does not display NULL for unset keys (further reasoning below) so the example output will not exactly match my output.

 # Development